 A: For best results, take ashwagandha at least 30 minutes to an hour before bedtime.
 If you wish to have a calming effect for the day take ashwagandha in the morning with your breakfast, coffee, or tea.

-Q: What is the proper ashwagandha for anxiety dosage?
+Q: What is the proper ashwagandha for anxiety dose?

-A: Common ashwagandha for anxiety dosage is 250 mg to 750 mg daily.
+A: Common ashwagandha for anxiety doses ranges from 250 mg to 750 mg daily.
 Ashwagandha for stress supplementation is 500 mg to 1,000 mg daily.

 Q: How much ashwagandha per day for testosterone?